 In the construction industry, quality control is required to ensure the predetermined standards are being met during the execution phase.
-Although, standards set during the start of a project contain many specifications for a single item and need to be checked at a different stage of execution.
+Although, standards set during the start of a project contain many specifications for a single item and need to be checked at a different stage of execution for stringent quality management.
 This is where the quality control checklist comes into the picture.

 QC checklist is a very important part of quality control and affects various aspects of construction projects.
 For starters, the document helps in establishing accountability and transparency.
 At another point in time, it can help in root cause analysis for finding a solution to a problem.
 But all this is only possible if the proper checklist is prepared for which analysis is to be done.
 The checklist also helps to minimize the quality-related risks on the site if made properly.
 So, it becomes very important to prepare a checklist that does reduce the risk but can help in identifying the root cause in case of any issues on site.